 U.S. currency is, like most things in America, dominated by white men.

 First on the list to be immortalized are famed poet and author Maya Angelou and astronaut Sally Ride, who was the first American woman ever to go to space.
+Pioneering Asian-American actress Anna May Wong will also be honored, among other celebrants.
 In all, 20 women will be featured in the new initiative.

-Those selected will come “from a wide spectrum of fields including, but not limited to, suffrage, civil rights, abolition, government, humanities, science, space, and the arts,” the U.S. Mint said in a statement to the Seattle Times.
+Those selected will come “from a wide spectrum of fields including, but not limited to, suffrage, civil rights, abolition, government, humanities, science, space, and the arts,” the U.S. Mint said in a statement to the Seattle Times when the coins were first announced.
 And, the governing body pledges that the pool of women chosen will come from “ethnically, racially, and geographically diverse backgrounds.”

 [Related: 100 Years of Power]